Last Updated on 7 months by Francesca Egay

 You will see the following:

-The dashboard provides you the summary of things that may need your immediate attention to keep you up to speed.
+The dashboard provides you with a summary of things that may need your immediate attention to keep you up to speed.

-Below with deal with the other features of CoSchedule, let us jump first into its core function — the editorial calendar.
+Below we deal with the other features of CoSchedule; let us jump first into its core function — the editorial calendar.

 From the calendar, you can manage the posts to be published on your blog.
 CoSchedule’s drag and drop technology let you quickly move the content to the dates when they should be on the calendar.

-If you have contributors working with your blog, you can assign them the topics on the drafts so they can write the blog post ahead of time.
+If you have contributors working with your blog, you can assign them the topics on the drafts so they can write the blog post beforehand.

 Within each post in the calendar, you can assign tasks the contributors need to do for the post.
 They can tick off the checkbox if they are done with the task.